How Women’s World Car of the Year Is Equalising The Motor World

-Even today, the majority of motor journalists are of the male gender.
+The majority of motor journalists are often of the male gender.
 But not all – there are a few fantastic female motoring writers muscling in on the scene.
-Happily, there are plenty more now than when I first started as an automotive journalist, and often found myself being the only female on a car launch press trip.
+Happily, there are plenty more now than when I first started as an automotive journalist and often found myself being the only female on a car launch press trip.

 Even so, it is somewhat bizarre that while almost half of all UK driving licence holders are women, their numbers are still so poorly represented amongst those who cover car news and write road test reports.
 We females remain a relatively rare breed on the motoring journalism scene and are hugely outnumbered by our male colleagues.

 That is really no excuse, though, for a situation that prevailed as recently as five years ago.

 Back in 2009, someone suddenly noticed that the jury of the US-based World Car of the Year awards was entirely male.
 Not one female was included in the long list of judges.
 And so, that iniquity was the incentive for the formation of another, unrelated organisation: Women’s World Car of the Year.

 The brainchild of New Zealand-based motoring writer Sandy Myhre, it was borne from that sense of injustice and has grown over the past five years to become home to an internationally respected panel.
 It comprises 23 female motoring journalists from 16 countries, from New Zealand to the US, and spanning every continent.

 Britain is well represented.
 I am one of four UK-based judges, with three of us in England and one in Scotland.
 The jury of WWCOTY votes annually on the year’s release of new cars on a set of ten criteria.
 These range from drive quality to practicality and include the value for money, comfort, space and storage, fuel efficiency and other factors such as wow factor and sex appeal.